PierreEVEN/Microsoft-OpenXR-Unreal/README.md

 ![Microsoft OpenXR for Unreal Engine](Docs/Images/Banner.png)

+> Note : This is a fork of the original Microsoft repository.
+As it is not maintained anymore by microsoft, I've ported the plugin to Unreal Engine 5.3.
+> Some minor features are currently disabled.
+>
+> Please note that it's not possible to build an embeded app anymore as Epic Game removed the Hololens plateform from the engine.
+However it will still work by using remoting like before !

 # What is the Microsoft OpenXR plugin?
 The Microsoft OpenXR plugin is an Unreal Engine game plugin which provides additional features available on Microsoft's Mixed Reality devices like the HoloLens 2 when using OpenXR.